Uncovering Bias against Arabs and Muslims in Jury Selection - Part 2 of 2

 Does Juror #8 Hate My Client?

-In part 1 of this topic, we established the bias against Muslims and Arabs that exists in society and particularly the increased biases since the 9-11 attacks.
+In part 1 of this topic, we established the bias against Muslims and Arabs that exists in society and particularly the increased biases since the 9-11 attacks and on-going unrest in the Middle East.
 We discussed the importance of identifying potential jurors who hold an unconscious prejudice against Muslims and Arabs as well as how to identify explicit prejudice against these groups.
 In the second part of this article, we cover the broader topic of implicit bias and how to measure bias during jury selection.

 IDENTIFYING IMPLICIT BIAS AGAINST MUSLIMS AND ARABS